Konrad Dannenberg: Post-retirement

-Dannenberg retired from the Marshall Space Flight Center in 1973 and became an Associate Professor of Aerospace Engineering at the University of Tennessee Space Institute (UTSI) in Tullahoma, Tennessee.
+Dannenberg retired from the Marshall Space Flight Center in 1973 and became an associate professor of aerospace engineering at the University of Tennessee Space Institute (UTSI) in Tullahoma, Tennessee.

 Dannenberg was a Fellow of the American Institute of Aeronautics and Astronautics and past president of the Alabama/Mississippi Chapter of this organization.
 In 1990, he received the prestigious DURAND Lectureship, and in 1996, the Hermann Oberth Award.

 He lectured on basic rocketry at the United States Space Camp.

 He was a member of the NASA/MSFC Retirees Association, an honorary member of the Hermann Oberth Society of Germany and a charter member of the L5 Society, which is now the National Space Society (NSS).
 In 1992, the Alabama Space and Rocket Center established "The Konrad Dannenberg Scholarship" in his honor, which grants the winning youngster free admittance to a Space Academy session.
 He attended many meetings of the International Astronautical Federation and presented a number of historical papers in their sessions.

 Personal life

-With his wife Ingeborg M. Kamke (now deceased), Dannenberg had a son, Klaus Dieter, who has two married children.
+He was married to Ingeborg M. Kamke, and had a son, Klaus Dieter, who has two married children.
 From them Dannenberg had four great grandchildren.
 He had remarried to Jacquelyn E. Staiger of Kingston, Massachusetts.
 Dannenberg died in Huntsville on the morning of Monday, February 16, 2009, at the age of 96.
 He is buried at Maple Hill Cemetery (Huntsville, Alabama).